Search This Blog

 A Guide For The Married Man (1967)

+A married man (Walter Matthau) gets restless in his marriage and his thoughts turn to other women.
+His satyr of a neighbor (Robert Morse) acts as his mentor and takes him through a series of cautionary tales on the dos and don'ts of cheating on your wife.
+Based on the novel by Frank Tarloff and directed by Gene Kelly (HELLO DOLLY!).
 An hour and a half of comedy skits on adultery can get old pretty fast.
-Walter Matthau gets restless in his marriage and his thoughts turn to other women.
-Never mind that he's married to Inger Stevens who not only looks terrific in a bikini but can cook and do windows, too!
-His satyr of a neighbor (Robert Morse) acts as his mentor and takes him through a series of cautionary tales on the dos and don'ts of cheating on your wife.
-These tales are actually the best part of the film and performed by a series of cameos by the likes of Lucille Ball, Jack Benny, Jayne Mansfield, Jeffrey Hunter, Phil Silvers, Sid Caesar, Polly Bergen and Terry Thomas among others.
+The tales are actually the best part of the film and performed by a series of cameos by the likes of Lucille Ball, Jack Benny, Jayne Mansfield, Jeffrey Hunter, Phil Silvers, Sid Caesar, Polly Bergen and Terry Thomas among others.
 It's pretty much a time capsule of its era, the mid 1960s, in its morality and its leering attitude toward all things sexual.
-Gene Kelly acts as traffic cop ...
-I mean director and there's a swinging 60s score by a pre-John Johnny Williams.
+The film's biggest mystery is why would anyone want to cheat on Inger Stevens who not only looks terrific in a bikini but can cook and do windows, too!
+As the director, Gene Kelly acts as traffic cop and there's a swinging 60s score by a pre-John Johnny Williams.
 The large cast includes Sue Ane Langdon, Claire Kelly, Wally Cox, Joey Bishop, Linda Harrison, Carl Reiner, Sam Jaffe and Art Carney.

 No comments: